Bubalus murrensis: Extinction and potential late survival

 Solutrean rock art from the Fourneau du Diable, Dordogne, France, roughly 16,000 years Before Present.
 It has been interpreted by some as depicting water buffaloes.

 Previously, the latest finds of Bubalus murrensis were dated to the last interglacial (known as MIS 5 or Eemian) of Central Europe, and it was therefore assumed to have become extinct sometime during the subsequent last Ice Age, similar to other representatives of the interglacial Palaeoloxodon fauna (such as the straight-tusked elephant, Merck's rhinoceros, the narrow-nosed rhinoceros (Stephanorhinus hemitoechus) and the hippopotamus).
 However, due to the general dearth of remains of the species, this assumption was purely speculative.
 In 2020, a well preserved skull was described from the East European Plain near Kolomna in Moscow Oblast, Russia, attesting to its presence in this region around 12,761 years Before Present.
 This is over 100,000 years after the next youngest record of the species and moves its suggested date of extinction to the Bølling–Allerød interstadial or younger, around the Pleistocene-Holocene boundary.

 Some researchers believe that the species may have also persisted in southern Europe, possibly even into the Neolithic period.
 A relief from the Fourneau du Diable, Bourdeilles, Dordogne, France, has been interpreted by some authors as a depiction of water buffalo due to the combination of backward-facing horns, a pronounced dewlap and a characteristic dorsal line and dated to around 16,000 years Before Present.
 Bones tentatively identified as belonging to water buffalo and dated to the earliest Neolithic have been found in the Pannonian basin.
-However, their identification is uncertain as postcrania of bubaline and cattle, fragmentary ones in particular, are not easily distinguishable and neither horns nor crania have been found.
+However, their identification is uncertain as postcrania of buffalo and cattle, fragmentary ones in particular, are not easily distinguishable and neither horns nor crania have been found.

 A 2021 study suggested that traditional European water buffalo breeds such as the Italian Mediterranean buffalo and the Romanian buffalo had unique DNA sequences that could indicate that wild water buffalo from Europe were involved in breed formation, which would also point to late survival.
 The earliest widely accepted evidence for domestic water buffalo in Europe is during the Middle Ages after 500 AD.

-The extinction of B. murrensis, was probably caused either by the rapid cooling of the Younger Dryas, causing aridification, or by human hunting, or by a combination of both factors.
+The extinction of B. murrensis was probably caused either by the rapid cooling of the Younger Dryas, causing aridification, or by human hunting, or by a combination of both factors.